vcc-csc212/sp21-archive/_docs/weekly/wk6.md

 	- Purposely skipping Part II

 ##### In Class
-In today's class we'll be....
+In today's class we'll be practicing using recurrence relations to analyze recursive algorithms.